Period integrals of hypersurfaces via tropical geometry: Introduction

 \section{Introduction}

 Abouzaid--Ganatra--Iritani--Sheridan \cite{MR4194298} computed asymptotics of integrations of holomorphic volume forms on toric Calabi--Yau hypersurfaces over Lagrangian sections of SYZ fibrations by using tropical geometry.
 They gave a new proof of the gamma conjecture (an asymptotic version of Hosono's conjecture \cite[Conjecture 2.2]{MR2282969}) for ambient line bundles on Batyrev \cite{MR1269718} pairs of mirror Calabi--Yau hypersurfaces.
 Their work also gave us a new perspective from Strominger--Yau--Zaslow conjecture \cite{MR1429831} and tropical geometry to the gamma conjecture.
 In particular, they observed that the Riemann zeta values (the effect of gamma classes) appearing in the subleading terms of periods are contributions from the discriminants of SYZ fibrations.
-The goal of this article is to generalize their work to integrations of Poincar\'{e} residues of meromorphic forms on the ambient toric varieties, which have poles along the hypersurfaces, for toric hypersurfaces which are not necessarily Calabi--Yau hypersurfaces.
+The goal of this article is to generalize their work to integrations of Poincar\'{e} residues of meromorphic forms on the ambient toric varieties, which have poles along the hypersurfaces, for hypersurfaces which are not necessarily Calabi--Yau hypersurfaces.
+The periods of the residues of forms with a higher-order pole are also necessary to describe the Hodge structure of the hypersurfaces.